solislemuslab/IntBio-NitFix/Reports/symbiosis_sorted/flowchart_V2.md

 ### 4. Map Reads to  Symbiosis Reference provided by Ryan

-**Purpose:** Align cleaned reads from each sample to Ryan's symbiosis functional-gene reference.
+**Purpose:** Align cleaned reads from each sample to symbiosis functional-gene reference provided by Ryan.

 **Input:**